onap/integration/docs/docs_vFW_CNF_CDS.rst

 ::

-  git clone --single-branch --branch honolulu "https://gerrit.onap.org/r/demo" cd demo/heat/vFW_CNF_CDS/templates
+  git clone --single-branch --branch istanbul "https://gerrit.onap.org/r/demo" cd demo/heat/vFW_CNF_CDS/templates

 In order to prepare environment for onboarding and instantiation of the use case make sure you have *git*, *make*, *helm* and *pipenv* applications installed.